 The conventional door lock & key

-We’re pretty sure that most would be familiar with the conventional door lock and key.
+The conventional door lock and key would be familiar to most as it is the most primitive and widespread of its kind.
 The key is inserted into the lock to operate it, and together they are used as a security device to protect certain restricted areas.
-This method of restricting access has been used for a long, long time now (with the earliest keys dating back to ancient Roman times).
+This method of restricting access has been used for quite a long time now (with the earliest keys dating back to ancient Roman times).

 In today’s world, the conventional door lock and key is not entirely irrelevant.
 It is still a simple preventive measure to keep the bad guys out.
-However, it is definitely not the most convenient or safest method of protecting a home or property.
-We have had our fair share of experiences being locked out from our own homes at some point of time because we forgot to take our keys.
+However, it is neither the most convenient nor the safest option in protecting a home or property.
+With over-reliance on a physical key, we can just look back on the experience of being locked out from our own homes at some point of time because we forgot to take or misplaced our keys to list out its greatest con.

 The digital/electronic lock

-We wouldn’t claim to have scrutinized all research on the distinction between the digital and electronic lock.
-But from the layperson’s perspective, these 2 pretty much mean the same thing.
-They refer to locking devices that are operated by means of an electric current.
+While we wouldn’t claim to have scrutinized all research on the distinction between the digital and electronic lock.
+But from the layperson’s perspective, these two pretty much mean the same thing.
+They refer to locking devices that are operated through an electric current.
 This is a pretty broad definition, and covers many types of locks including those that are unlocked via PIN codes, RFID cards, biometrics (eg. fingerprints), and many more.

 Keyless entry & elimination of key duplication worries